Graduate Admissions and Requirements

 Introduction

-The Graduate Field of Psychology includes 39 faculty members from departments across the university including Psychology, Human Development, and Neurobiology and Behavior.
-Only Ph.D. candidates are admitted.
-The Field does not have an M.A. program.
+The Graduate Field of Psychology includes faculty members from departments across the university including Psychology, Neurobiology and Behavior, Communication, and Philosophy.
+M.A. and Ph.D. candidates are admitted.
 The goal of the Field is to educate students to become researchers, scholars, and teachers who will contribute to the future of psychology as a scientific discipline in academic or other research-oriented settings.

-The dominant strengths of the Field lie in three broadly defined areas: behavioral and evolutionary neuroscience; perception, cognition and development; and social/personality psychology.
+Currently: The dominant strengths of the Field lie in three broadly defined areas: Behavioral and Evolutionary NeurosciencePerception, Cognition and Development; and Social/Personality Psychology.

 We do not offer training in clinical psychology, counseling, school psychology, community psychology, industrial psychology, or clinical neuropsychology.
 Applicants with primary interests in these subjects are not admitted.